Skip to content

 • Property OWD is Private.
 This is non-negotiable — every sharing grant must be explicit.

-• Leasing agents: Sharing rules on assigned properties only.
+• Leasing agents: Criteria-based sharing rules on assigned properties only.
 See applications and lease data but not owner financials.

 “FixRight has a functioning Salesforce org with 150 users and external clients under contract for 12 months.
 We cannot merge immediately.”